Peste Noire: History

 In October 2016, Peste Noire was taken off of the concert schedule of Drohende Schatten's Sinister Howling V Festival in Speyer, Germany.
 Norwegian band One Tail One Head replaced them.
 Peste Noire was forced off the black metal festival by officials of the city of Speyer.
 This would have been Peste Noire's first festival performance in ten years.
 German politician Katrin Werner wrote an open letter to Hansjörg Eger, Mayor of Speyer, warning that Peste Noire was planning to perform somewhere nearby, but one day earlier.
 Werner pointed out the connections between Peste Noire and neo-Nazi symbols or music, describing the logo of Peste Noire as the same skull and crossbones as the American white supremacist group White Aryan Resistance, and she said that the label Northern Heritage had published a collaboration between Peste Noire and the Finnish band Horna which has been connected to neo-Nazi black metal bands through their record label.
 Werner said that Famine has been photographed in front of Nazi backgrounds, and that Famine has used the Nazi salute.

-On May 15, 2021, Famine announced that a new Peste Noire album titled Le retour des pastoureaux would be released on September on vinyl and CD exclusively through La mesnie Herlequin, a live acoustic 12-inch EP recorded in Kyiv during Asgardsrei 2018, was also announced and released on November, again exclusively through the band's label.
-Le retour des pastoureaux was also uploaded by Famine on the official La mesnie Herlequin YouTube account on September 3.
-On May 25, 2021, Famine was found guilty for the July 12, 2018, assault of a man inside a bar, the plaintiff was hospitalized due to a broken jaw and was reportedly suffering from PTSD.
+On 15 May 2021, Famine announced that a new Peste Noire album titled Le retour des pastoureaux would be released on September on vinyl and CD exclusively through La mesnie Herlequin, a live acoustic 12-inch EP recorded in Kyiv during Asgardsrei 2018, was also announced and released in November, again exclusively through the band's label.
+Le retour des pastoureaux was also uploaded by Famine on the official La mesnie Herlequin YouTube account on 3 September.
+On 25 May 2021, Famine was found guilty for the 12 July 2018, assault of a man inside a bar, the plaintiff was hospitalized due to a broken jaw and was reportedly suffering from PTSD.
 Famine fled to Ukraine afterwards where he stayed with his associates from Militant Zone until September 2020, upon his return to France he was subsequently arrested.
 He received a six months suspended prison sentence, which will be effective for 5 years, plus a fine of 3000 euros pending further adjustment for the victim's expenses, another man from the same incident also filed an assault complaint against Famine for a broken nose, though Famine denies having hit him.